-On Monday, July 7, 2020, the U.S. Department of Homeland Security issued new guidelines related to the Student and Exchange Visitor Program (SEVP).
-The new guidance prohibits international students from returning to or remaining in the United States for the fall semester if the colleges they attend adopt online-only instructions models during the COVID—19 pandemic.
+On Monday, July 7, 2020, the U.S. Department of Homeland Security (DHS) issued new guidelines related to the Student and Exchange Visitor Program (SEVP).
+The guidance prohibited international students from returning to or remaining in the United States for the fall semester if the colleges they attend adopt online-only instructions models during the COVID—19 pandemic.
+On July 14, after widespread criticism and legal actions from colleges and universities across the U.S., including Georgetown, DHS dropped the directive.

 Dean Joel Hellman’s Message to the SFS Community